akhileshmoghe/akhileshmoghe.github.io/_posts/AWS/IoT/2021-11-24-AWS-Greengrass-v1-v2-overview.md

   - IoT
 author: Akhilesh Moghe
 show_author_profile: true
+sidebar:
+ nav: IoT
 ---

-- AWS IoT Greengrass is an Open-source IoT Edge Runtime and Cloud Service to build, deploy and manage IoT applications on edge devices.
+- AWS IoT Greengrass is an Open-source IoT Edge Runtime and Cloud Service used to build, deploy and manage IoT applications on edge devices.
 - AWS IoT Greengrass enables devices to *<u>act locally on the data</u>*, *<u>run predictions based on machine learning models</u>*, and *<u>collect, analyze, filter and aggregate data</u>*, closer to where that data is generated, react autonomously to *<u>local events</u>*, *<u>communicate securely with other devices</u>* on the local network and with AWS IoT Core.
 - AWS IoT Greengrass provides pre-built software components to connect edge devices to AWS or third-party services.
 - AWS IoT Greengrass can package and run your software using *<u>Lambda functions</u>*, Docker *<u>containers</u>*, as a *<u>native OS Processes</u>*, or *<u>custom runtimes</u>* of your choice.

-## Greengrass Core Device:
+## Key terminologies in AWS IoT Greengrass V2:
+### *<u>Greengrass Core Device</u>*:
 - A device that runs the AWS IoT Greengrass Core software.
 - *<u>A Greengrass Core device is an AWS </u>*__*<u>IoT thing</u>*__.
 - You can add multiple Core devices to AWS IoT thing groups to create groups of Greengrass Core devices.